tmathema/AWI-Gen-Data-qc/README.md

 `plots_sites.py` is used to produce the pdf outputs for phase 1 and 2 continous data comparisons.

 `site_summaries_phase2.py` is used to produce data distributions for all categorical variables in phase 2.

+`main.py' Main file for producing the Excel sheet containing outliers from the continuous variables qc logic.